 With annual premiums of $96 for professional stylists and $67 for students, Beauty & Bodywork Insurance has the lowest priced salon insurance we saw in our research.
-It’s can offer rock-bottom prices because it’s a risk purchasing group (RPG)—essentially, a group of businesses with similar risks that purchase insurance together.
+It’s able to offer rock-bottom prices because it’s a risk purchasing group (RPG)—essentially, a group of businesses with similar risks that purchase insurance together.

-As an RPG, Beauty & Bodywork Insurance gets to be a bit more transparent with its premiums.
-The other costs to consider include adding:
+As an RPG, Beauty & Bodywork Insurance gets to be a bit more transparent with its premiums The other costs to consider include, adding:

 - Fitness trainer endorsement: $33 per year

 - Additional insured: $15 per year for one, $30 per year for unlimited additional insureds